-- 1524 – cathedral and surrounding structures were damaged during the Lutheran insurgency.
+- 1524 – the cathedral and surrounding structures were damaged during the Lutheran insurgency.
 Lutherans eliminated the ornate interior items in the cathedral, and Riga City took over the initiative and closed the church for worship.
-Properties of the monastery were confiscated.
+The properties of the monastery were confiscated.

 - 1547 – an extensive fire in the Riga reached the cathedral and the tower burned down.
 Fire eliminated also the largest pipe organ in the world.

 - 1561 – Riga Archbishopric sold the ruined church to Riga City and since then this is a Lutheran church.

 - 1595 – a new tower was built – its base was similar to the current base of the tower, but the upper part was pyramidal.

 - after 1710 – 1727 – after war damage, several parts of the cathedral were rebuilt in Baroque style.

 - 1775 – 1776 – the church tower was considered to be dangerous, it was removed and the current tower in Baroque style was constructed.

 - 1881 – 1914 – repairs and reconstruction, church got its present look.
 One of the main architects was J.D.
 Felsko.
 During these works, the present main entrance in a Gothic Revival style was built.